Hello to all:

 I’m also an artist.
 I work in pencil, pen and charcoal as well as oil paints.
 I’m mostly self taught.
 I’ve been away from the easel for a while, but hope to get back into the arts soon.

 On top of all that, I’ve been married to the same wonderful woman, Jennifer Andoscia, for over fifteen years now.
 She is a behavior analyst and owner of ABA Results in Fort Myers.
 My son, Tekoa, is a former Red Knight.
 Some of you might know him.
-My daughter is a freshman here at North, but has been working with North’s marching band and indoor percussion team since middle school.
-I’m also the father of five dogs, an English Mastiff named Newton, an American Mastiff named McKinley, a long-haired Chihuahua named Everest, blind, deaf, albino Doberman named Falcor and a Golden Retriever named Aberdeen.
-I also have three tortoises, a Russian named Tort, a one-eyed Gopher Tortoise named Wink and an African Spur Thigh named Efe.
+My daughter is a sophomore here at North, but has been working with North’s marching band and indoor percussion team since middle school.
+I’m also the father of five dogs, an English Mastiff named Newton, an American Mastiff named McKinley, a long-haired Chihuahua named Everest, a blind, deaf, albino Doberman named Falcor and a Golden Retriever named Aberdeen.
+I also have two tortoises, a one-eyed Gopher Tortoise named Wink and an African Spur Thigh named Efe.

 And then there’s you guys!
 I look forward to working with everyone this year.
 It is going to be an exciting year of learning new things.